Skip to content

 presenting to the board

-To the uninitiated, the concept of Board Presence may be interpreted as a form of advanced presentation skills training.
-Yes, that is a component but interfacing with the Board, notably for first-timers, demands familiarity with its intricacies:
+To the uninitiated, the concept of presenting to the board of directors may be interpreted as a form of advanced executive presentation skills training.
+Yes, that is a component but interfacing with the board, notably for first-timers, demands familiarity with its intricacies:

 • Understanding of expectations